 Additionally, the management must diligently orient every employee on various safety procedures.
 This covers operating machines, responding to safety issues, and providing basic first aid to medical emergencies.
 Employers may even provide incentives or small rewards for workers that perfectly follow safety policies.

 Finally, allow employees to freely come forward to express their health and safety concerns and suggestions on how to improve them.
-You can do this by fostering good communication and relationship between workers in the workplace.
+You can do this by fostering good communication and relationships between workers in the workplace.

 Employers and facility management must regularly inspect the work area of possible hazards and unsafe work practices.
 The following are some of the most common workplace hazards and how they can be avoided.